vjsrinivas/final_proj_cs522/README.md

 ## Running Experiments

 We will primarily work under the `exp.py` file (stands for experiments).
 Each milestone, new classifier, different and training techniques we might do should have their main execution function defined and called in `exp.py`.

-For example,we have a **Prototype 1** milestone due soon, and to run the final or one iteration of that prototype, you can call `python exp.py --exp proto1`.
+For example, we have a **Prototype 1** milestone due soon, and to run the final or one iteration of that prototype, you can call `python exp.py --exp proto1`.
 To add new experiments, edit the `exp.py` file.